Communication

 We utilize an outside emergency answering service on Shabbat.
 This lasts from approximately 3:00 p.m. on Friday to 8:30 a.m. on Sunday morning.
 This answering service is also in effect during the week (Sunday-Thursday) from 7:00 p.m. until 8:30 a.m., when our camp office is closed.
 During these times, please call only in case of emergency and ask the service to contact the camp immediately.
 Non-urgent messages left with the answering service are retrieved at 8:30 a.m. daily, except on Shabbat.

-We’re pleased to announce that, in response to feedback from our parents, for kayitz 2023 we have hired a full-time communications staff-member at camp this summer!
-This staff-member will be responsible for taking and posting lots of wonderful photos of our campers, as well as filming some video footage and writing some blog entries.
+We have a full-time summer camp photographer/communications staff-member, who will be responsible for taking and posting lots of wonderful photos of our campers, as well as filming some video footage and writing some blog entries.

 Additionally, we will continue to do the following:

-• We will post one photo gallery for every edah (division) every Friday morning on our website photo galleries.
+• We will post one photo gallery for every edah (division) every Friday morning.
 These galleries will include at least one photo of every camper in that edah.

 • Rabbi Gelb will send a Friday update email to the camp community.